Namlesz/news-api/README.md

 - Better to change location for connection string to .net secret manager.
 - Some tests are not working properly.
-- Architecture of the project is not perfect.
-Better approach maybe be use CQRS pattern with MediatR and use onion architecture or layer architecture instead of monolit.
+- The architecture of the project is not perfect.
+A better approach might be to use the CQRS pattern with Mediator and use an onion or layered architecture instead of a monolithic one.

 ## License